Yandex Cloud

 Even with cluster deletion protection enabled, one can still delete a user or database or connect manually and delete the database contents.

-• maintenanceWindow: Maintenance window settings, including for stopped clusters.
+• maintenanceWindow: Maintenance window settings, applying to both running and stopped clusters.
 In maintenanceWindow, provide one of the following values:

 • anytime: Maintenance can occur at any time.

-• weeklyMaintenanceWindow: Maintenance takes place once a week at the specified time:
+• weeklyMaintenanceWindow: Maintenance occurs once a week at the specified time:

-• day: Day of week, in DDD format.
+• day: Day of the week, in DDD format.

 • hour: Hour of the day, in HH format.
-The values range from 1 to 24 hours.
+Allowed values range from 1 to 24 hours.

 • configSpec: Cluster settings: